Lindeville: Marketing

 The album was officially announced on September 9, 2022.
 McBryde and Brothers Osborne teased the release by posting a cryptic video clip on social media featuring a blonde girl in a red dress playing an accordion in front of letters reading "Lindeville" with the caption 9.30 in reference to the album's release date.
 McBryde and Caylee Hammack further teased the project by posting videos of themselves reading amusing and eccentric articles from the "Lindeville Gazette".
 On September 24, McBryde and Hammack posted clips featuring English and American broadcasters Bob Harris and Storme Warren as hosts of Lindeville's "What the Fuzz" radio station teasing the songs "Jesus Jenny" and "Brenda Put Your Bra On" respectively.

 McBryde, Clark, Hammack, Patti and Osborne performed "When Will I Be Loved" at the 56th Annual Country Music Association Awards on November 9, 2022.

 McBryde promoted the album with two shows at the Ryman Auditorium on February 15 and 16, 2023 alongside Brothers Osborne, Caylee Hammack, Aaron Raitiere, Benjy Davis and Pillbox Patti.
 Shelly Fairchild filled in for Brandy Clark, who was unable to attend, while Lainey Wilson filled in for Hammack on the second night.

 Critical reception

 Lindeville was well received by critics.
 Reviewing for AllMusic, Stephen Thomas Erlewine called it a "delight ... filled with deftly rendered vignettes and sly jokes, all delivered with heart by McBryde and frequent foil Raitiere, whose colorful drawl ensures the punch lines slide by easily".
-Veteran critic Robert Christgau ranked it as the sixth best album of 2023, having hailed it as a "concept album with its pants down ... simultaneously hilarious and sad as shit".
+Veteran critic Robert Christgau ranked it as the sixth best album of 2022, having hailed it as a "concept album with its pants down ... simultaneously hilarious and sad as shit".
+He would later say that, as a concept album, he prefers it to the Who's 1969 album Tommy.